sdrobert/cnn-mellin/README.md

 cmake --build build --target install --config Release
 ```

-The above installs the library to `src/cnn_mellin/c/{include,lib}`.
-The `lib`
+The above installs the library to `ext/{include,lib}`.
+For the purposes of the
-subdirectory contains CMake library info which can be safely deleted.
+python scripts, the `lib` subdirectory can be safely deleted.
+The Mellin

-The extension library is combined with the Torch wrapper files
+library is combined with the Torch wrapper files `ext/torch*` and compiled
-`src/cnn_mellin/c/torch*` and compiled on-the-fly with
+on-the-fly with
 [JIT](https://pytorch.org/tutorials/advanced/cpp_extension.html#jit-compiling-extensions)
 when available.
-I find this preferable to precompiling the library as doing so
-allows `cnn_mellin` to remain technically a pure-python library, punting
-platform- and ABI-specific issues off to the installed PyTorch version.